RanaElGahawy/CalendarEffect/index.md

   <!-- ========== Across Decades ========== -->
   <div id="tom-decades" class="lens-content">
     <iframe src="assets/img/moday_effect_decades.png" width=100%></iframe>
-    <p> We observe that the average return for both the turn-of-the-month window and the rest of the days decreases across decades, although both remain positive.
-    The TOM effect is particularly strong between 1991 and 2000, with an average return of about 0.2% compared with roughly 0.05% for the rest of the days.
-    In the most recent decade, the difference persists but at much lower magnitudes: around 0.04% for TOM versus 0.007% for the rest.</p>
+    <p> We observe that the average return of monday has clearly always been lower than the one of the other days.
+Moreover, although less obvious, the average return on Friday has always been higher.
+We will now look at the precise values ​​of the Nasdaq stock since its inception.</p>
+    <iframe src="assets/img/avg_return.png" width=100%></iframe>
   </div>

   <!-- ========== Across Exchanges ========== -->